 The internet can be a fantastic place for children and young people to connect with their friends, discover new things and be creative.
 However, 'friends' made online may not be who they say they are.
-This is a difficult concept for children to understand.
+This can be a difficult concept for children to understand.

 Top tips for parents